Bilateral Endoprosthetic Surgery of Hip and Knee

 It is important to distinguish between:

-- staggered bilateral (two separate operations)
+- staged bilateral (two separate surgeries)

 Historical Development: Why Bilateral Endoprostheses Were Previously Considered Risky